napari/napari/docs/howtos/headless.md

 installed.
 Another option is to set the environment variable:
 `QT_QPA_PLATFORM=offscreen` in the environment.
 This tells Qt backend that rendering should be done offscreen.

+Alternatively, any of the lower level napari components such as `LayerList` and `Layer` could be directly used, which would not start a napari viewer.